-A black eye is bruising and swelling around your eye, usually caused by a blow to the area, such as a punch or fall.
-It should get better within 2 to 3 weeks.
+A black eye is bruising and swelling around your eye.
+It is usually caused by a blow to the area, such as a punch or fall.
+Black eyes usually get better within 2 to 3 weeks.

 Do